-Currently, the site contains extensive information in both English and Spanish, but the developers are beginning to add discussion questions; they offer an in-depth look at important issues such as ELLs with learning disabilities and assessing ELLs.
-All of these resources are free, and teachers are welcome to share them in professional development sessions.
+Currently, the site contains extensive information in both English and Spanish, but the developers are beginning to add professional development sessions.

 The three sample pages below offer a glimpse of the site.
 For the real thing, go to www.ColorinColorado.org.